Assistant Professor / Associate Professor

 Deputy Director, Stony Brook Cancer Center, Professor, Radiation Oncology, Neurosurgery, Pharmacological Science

 Attn: Robin Avidor

 Long Island's premier academic medical center, Stony Brook Medicine represents Stony Brook University's entire medical enterprise and integrates all of Stony Brook's health-related initiatives: education, research and patient care.
 It encompasses Stony Brook University Hospital, Stony Brook Children's Hospital, the six Health Sciences schools - Dental Medicine, Health Technology and Management, Medicine, Nursing, Pharmaceutical Sciences and Social Welfare - as well as the major centers and institutes, programs and more than 50 community-based healthcare settings throughout Suffolk County.
 With 603 beds, Stony Brook University Hospital serves as Suffolk County's only tertiary care center and Regional Trauma Center.
 Stony Brook Children's, with more than 160 pediatric specialists, offers the most advanced pediatric specialty care in the region.

-Official Job Title: Assistant Professor / Associate Professor
+Official Job Title: Assistant / Associate / Full Professor

 Campus: Health Sciences Center

 Applications for this position must be received, as specified in the Application Procedure Section, no later than 5:00 PM Eastern Time on 03/22/2018 , unless specifically noted otherwise in the Special Notes Section.